Turning babysitting into a business

 Many teens don’t think of themselves as entrepreneurs, but with a few business skills and some initiative, they can increase their profits and abilities.

-As students prepare for summertime activities, many will be thinking about jobs or ways to make money.
+As students engage in summertime activities, many will be thinking about jobs or ways to make money.
 Some youth will babysit for extra money in the summer as well as to get job experience, but most of them will not think of themselves as entrepreneurs.
-If a teenager were to apply a few business skills to their babysitting endeavors, they could increase their experiences, knowledge and possibly even their profit.
+If a teenager were to apply a few to their babysitting endeavors, they could increase their experiences, knowledge and possibly even their profit.
 Business and entrepreneurship skills can help in several topic areas, including market research, target marketing, value-added services, goal-setting, record-keeping and professional demeanor.
 More information on how to think of this summer job as a business can be found in the accompanying article, “Can a babysitter be an entrepreneur?”

-Any business owner can benefit from recognizing who their target market is.
+Any business owner can benefit from recognizing who their is.
 These are the people most likely to buy a product or service.
 Babysitters may initially think their target market consists of all parents, but they can benefit from narrowing their focus.
 One way to do this is to think about geography – a certain part of town, subdivision or school district.
 A different factor to think about is ages of children; one babysitter may feel more comfortable with older children while another babysitter may want to focus on babies and toddlers.
 Another possible target could include families with multiple children; more kids may mean more money for each job.

 Once a target market has been identified, it is easier to create marketing materials, such as flyers, brochures or business cards, because the message can be tailored to that audience.
 It is also easier to figure out how to distribute these materials.
 Safety note: Minors should always discuss with parents their plans for marketing their babysitting business!
 Referrals from trusted adults are much safer than broadcast messages in public spaces.
+If you do choose to utilize social media, there are often local parent groups and other opportunities to connect with families in your area as well.
+Ask parents or trusted adults you know if they're a part of any private Facebook groups for other parents.

 In conjunction with choosing a target market, doing some market research will help a budding entrepreneur figure out some key elements.